MdTaufiqurRahman/Travel-Guru/README.md

 ### Travel Guru - Best travel agency in Bangladesh
 ---
-**Visit our Travel Guru website : https://travelling-bd.netlify.app/
+**This project deployed at : https://travelling-bd.netlify.app/
 #### Travel Guru Overview:
 * Book your traveling place
 * Book a hotel